girder/large_image/girder_annotation/docs/annotations.rst

                                        # the rangeValues.
 Optional
     "rangeValues: [0, 1],              # A list of range values corresponding to the colorRange list
                                        # and possibly normalized to a scale of [0, 1].
 Optional
-    "normalizeRange": true             # If true, the rangeValues are normalized to [0, 1].
+    "normalizeRange": true,            # If true, the rangeValues are normalized to [0, 1].
 If
                                        # false, the rangeValues are in the
                                        # value domain.
 Defaults to true.
 Optional
     "scaleWithZoom": true              # If true, scale the size of points with the zoom level of